 Feeling burnt out in your job, your business or creative project?
 I get it.
-Whether you’re doing something you love, or you’re scraping yourself off your bed to go to a job that you hate, we all feel signs of burnout every once in a while.
+Whether you’re doing something you love, or you’re scraping yourself off your bed to go to a job that you’re not loving, we all feel signs of burnout every once in a while.

-But what about trying to tell if your burnout is an ordinary I-just-need-a-day-off sign of exhaustion, or if it’s a ready-to-burn-this-place-to-the-ground type?
+But what about trying to tell if your burnout is ordinary I-just-need-a-day-off exhaustion, or if it’s a ready-to-burn-this-place-to-the-ground type?

 I’ve got you covered!
 In this post, I’m diving into the top 5 signs of burnout I see most often in my clients and listing out tips to help you deal with them!
 By the end of this post, you’ll be able to determine what to do next.

 SIGN OF BURNOUT #1: LACK OF CREATIVITY